emchegep/A-static-portfolio-website/README.md

 ## Security Notes
-- Public access to the S3 bucket is blocked; CloudFront uses Origin Access Control to reach the bucket.
+- Public access to the S3 bucket is blocked (S3 Public Access Block enabled); CloudFront uses Origin Access Control to reach the bucket.
 - S3 Server‑Side Encryption (SSE) is enabled to protect data at rest.
+- S3 bucket versioning is enabled to preserve object history and support rollbacks.
+- The S3 bucket policy permits only the CloudFront service principal to perform s3:GetObject and s3:PutObject, scoped with an AWS:SourceArn condition to the specific distribution.
+CI uploads use an assumed IAM role with appropriate s3 permissions (not public access).
 - GitHub Actions authenticates to AWS using OIDC to avoid long‑lived AWS access keys in secrets.